 - Referrer-Policy: Allows us to control the value of the "referer" (sic) header for links away from our pages.
 In our case we specify that the "referer" header should not be set when the navigation results in a downgrade from HTTPS to HTTP.

-The Skedda application-hosting servers receive an "A" grade from the independent, industry-standard Qualys SSL Labs server test.
+The Skedda application-hosting servers also receive an "A" grade from the independent, industry-standard Qualys SSL Labs server test.
 You can run the test on demand and view the report for yourself.
 The report notes that we're not vulnerable to some of the more recent vulnerabilities like BEAST, POODLE and Heartbleed.
+Again we encourage you to run the test against other websites you may be using or you may be intending to use.

 On the client layer, we use industry-standard techniques to help prevent phishing and hacking attacks.
 For example, we use the Synchronizer token pattern to fight cross-site request forgery, and validate all user-input for HTML/script and injection.
 To help prevent dictionary attacks, our login mechanism additionally employs account lock-out functionality if an incorrect login password is entered multiple times.